momostarsky/imebra_git/docs/compiling_imebra.rst

 Compiling Imebra
 ================

-This section explain how to compile Imebra from the source distribution.
+This section explains how to compile Imebra from the source distribution.

 The result of the Imebra compilation is a shared library for your operating system of choice.